Small grants to support big ideas.

 Participants must include at least two SSDN members, though non-SSDN members are permitted to participate.

-It is preferred that the charrette physically take place in the nine-state southeastern region (in the states of AL, AR, FL, GA, LA ,MS, NC, SC, or TN).
+It is preferred that the charrette physically take place in the ten-state southeastern region (in the states of AL, AR, FL, GA, LA ,MS, NC, SC, TN, or VA).
 If the charrette is not going to take place in one of these states, please state the reason in your proposal.

 GRANT SIZE AND USES